 |Pvt.
 Lawrence M.

-when he was a child.
-His two brothers, his
+a child.
+His two brothers, his mother, Louise,

-mother, Louise, and Larry live in the family home in
+and Larry live in the family home in Winfield,

-Winfield, Illinois.
-He was known as "Larry" to
+Illinois.
+He was known as "Larry" to his

-his family and friends.
-He left high school
+family and friends.
+He left high school after

-after two years and did maintenance work at a
+two years and did maintenance work at a private